xbeat/Machine-Learning/README.md

 The hashing trick, also known as feature hashing, is a technique used in machine learning to reduce the dimensionality of feature vectors.
 It's particularly useful when dealing with high-dimensional sparse data, such as text processing or large-scale online learning.
 By mapping input features to a fixed-size vector using a hash function, we can efficiently handle large feature spaces without explicitly storing feature names.

+## WSGI vs ASGI!
+Understanding the Differences for Django Developers

+WSGI vs ASGI: What Every Django Developer Should Know

+Django developers often encounter two important interfaces: WSGI and ASGI.
+This presentation explores their differences, use cases, and implications for your Django projects.

 ## State-of-the-Art Sequence Models for Zero-Shot Predictions Using Python

 Introduction to State-of-the-Art Sequence Models